On the campaign trail on Wednesday

 Elsewhere

-Nicola Sturgeon, who visited a play cafe in Uddingston on Tuesday, will launch the SNP’s general election manifesto in Glasgow.

-Brexit Party leader Nigel Farage will visit Doncaster to speak alongside local candidates.
+Brexit Party leader Nigel Farage will speak at a public meeting in Kirkby-in-Ashfield, Nottinghamshire, on Wednesday morning.

-Scottish Greens will be in Culross to launch a campaign to re-open the train line which would link Dunfermline to Alloa, Glasgow and the west.

 Advertising